 Learning to play the piano is a long journey and it’s not easy.
+It’s actually a huge commitment, especially for an adult.
 There will be moments that you just want to quit.
 And when that moment comes, you as an adult can find a million excuses.
-Thus, before you ask ‘Am I too Old to Learn the Piano’, go through this article and find out if you should even start.
+Thus, before you spend your money on a piano and lessons, go through this article and find out if you should even start.

 Being an adult, you should have learned that for many things in life, the ‘WHY‘ is the most important question to figure out.
 Learning piano is no different.
 Why do you want to learn to play the piano?
 What do you want to achieve and how long are you willing to work for it?